Kyle Rittenhouse, Accused In Kenosha Shootings, Pleads Not Guilty To All Charges

 The not guilty pleas by Rittenhouse come as Wisconsin Gov. Tony Evers authorized the mobilization of 500 of the state's National Guard troops while officials ready for potentially more unrest in Kenosha.

-Michael Graveley, the Kenosha County District Attorney, is expected to announce as soon as Tuesday evening, whether to charge a white Kenosha police officer Rusten Sheskey for the Aug.
-23. shooting of Blake.
+Michael Graveley, the Kenosha County district attorney, is expected to announce as soon as Tuesday evening, whether to charge a white Kenosha police officer, Rusten Sheskey, in the Aug.
+23. shooting of Jacob Blake, a Black man.

 The Rittenhouse case has highlighted divisions in the United States on issues of race and gun control.